0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Statistical Properties

 \section{Statistical Properties}

-In this section, we shall see that how \eqref{SCP} can be used to deal with \eqref{CCP}.
-As mentioned earlier, when $\G(\bfx)=(\bfg(\bfx,\bfxi_1) \ldots \bfg(\bfx,\bfxi_N))$, \eqref{SCP} reduces to \eqref{SAAP} which is an empirical approximation of \eqref{CCP}.
-In the following analysis, we will see how large sample size $N$ can ensure the feasibility of \eqref{CCP} and how to set $s$ to guarantee a minimizer of \eqref{CCP} to be feasible to \eqref{SCP}.
+In this section, we shall see how to set $s$ to guarantee an optimal solution to problem \eqref{CCP} to be feasible to problem \eqref{SCP} when \eqref{CCP} reduces to \eqref{SAAP} (namely when taking $G_{mn}(\bfx)=g_m(\bfx,\bfxi_n)$).
 To proceed with that, let